Condensations in higher categories: Absolute limits and full dualizability

 Lemma~\ref{lemma.sigmadirectsum} relies on the fact that $\rB\cC$ has only one object.
 If it were replaced by an $n$-category with multiple objects, then condensation monads living at different objects would not be direct-summable in the Karoubi completion.
 Instead, their direct sum must be included by hand.
 In general, suppose $\cC$ is an additive $n$-category whose hom $(n-1)$-categories have direct sums.
 The \define{matrix category} of $\cC$, denoted $\Mat(\cC)$, is the $n$-category whose objects are vectors (i.e.\ finite sequences) of objects in $\cC$, and whose morphisms are matrices of morphisms in $\cC$.
 The matrix category is precisely the closure of $\cC$ under direct sums.
 It is not hard to show furthermore that $\Kar(\Mat(\cC))$ has direct sums, and so the combination $\Kar\circ\Mat$ is the closure under both direct sums and condensates.

 Indeed, the results of \S\ref{subsec.abcolim} apply essentially verbatim in the additive world, provided $\Kar$ is replaced by $\Kar\circ \Mat$.
-Indeed, an additive $n$-category is nothing but an $(\infty,1)$-category enriched, in the $(\infty,1)$-sense, in additive $(n-1)$-categories, and so the eventual development of a theory of enriched colimits in the $(\infty,1)$-world will include the case of colimits in additive $n$-categories.
-Additive colimits include colimits, but one may also add $k$-morphisms together when giving the data $\cX$; an additive colimit is absolute if it is preserved by all additive functors. \begin{example} Finite direct sums are absolute. \end{example} Additive $(n-1)$-categories naturally form an additive $n$-category $\cat{AddCat}_{n-1}$, and an \define{additive presheaf} on an additive additive $n$-category $\cC$ is a functor of additive $n$-categories $\cC \to \cat{AddCat}_{n-1}$.
-The additive $n$-category of additive presheaves will be the universal closure under additive colimits.
-It still makes sense to talk about tiny objects and the Cauchy completion: in the additive world, an object $S$ is \define{tiny} if the $\cat{AddCat}_{n-1}$-valued functor $\hom(S,-)$ preserves colimits.
-The additive version of Theorem~\ref{thm.absolute} is: \begin{theorem} The Cauchy completion of $\cC$ among additive $n$-categories is $\Kar(\Mat(\cC))$. \end{theorem} The proof is the same with one change: when studying a colimit $\colim \cY$ of $(n-1)$-categories, in the additive case the objects of the colimit are absolute-in-the-additive-sense objects in the image of the $Y_i$s, and so by induction are condensations of direct sums, rather than merely condensations.
+Indeed, an $\cat{Ab}$-enriched $n$-category is nothing but an $(\infty,1)$-category enriched, in the $(\infty,1)$-sense, in $\cat{Ab}$-enriched $(n-1)$-categories, and so the eventual development of a theory of enriched colimits in the $(\infty,1)$-world will include the case of colimits in $\cat{Ab}$-enriched $n$-categories. $\cat{Ab}$-enriched colimits include colimits, but one may also add $k$-morphisms together when giving the data $\cX$; an $\cat{Ab}$-enriched colimit is absolute if it is preserved by all $\cat{Ab}$-enriched functors. \begin{example} Finite direct sums are $\cat{Ab}$-enriched-absolute. \end{example} $\cat{Ab}$-enriched $(n-1)$-categories naturally form an $\cat{Ab}$-enriched $n$-category $\cat{AbCat}_{n-1}$, and an \define{$\cat{Ab}$-enriched presheaf} on an $\cat{Ab}$-enriched $n$-category $\cC$ is a functor of $\cat{Ab}$-enriched $n$-categories $\cC \to \cat{AbCat}_{n-1}$.
+The $\cat{Ab}$-enriched $n$-category of $\cat{Ab}$-enriched presheaves will be the universal closure under $\cat{Ab}$-enriched colimits.
+It still makes sense to talk about tiny objects and the Cauchy completion: in the $\cat{Ab}$-enriched world, an object $S$ is \define{tiny} if the $\cat{AbCat}_{n-1}$-valued functor $\hom(S,-)$ preserves colimits.

+To modify Theorem~\ref{thm.absolute} to the $\cat{Ab}$-enriched setting, one must make only one change: when studying a colimit $\colim \cY$ of $(n-1)$-categories, in the $\cat{Ab}$-enriched case the objects of the colimit are absolute-in-the-$\cat{Ab}$-enriched-sense objects in the image of the $Y_i$s, and so by induction are condensations of direct sums, rather than merely condensations.
 From this, one finds $\id_S$ as a condensation of a direct sum of objects in $\cC$.
+Thus: \begin{theorem} The Cauchy completion among $\cat{Ab}$-enriched $n$-categories is $\Kar(\Mat(-))$. \end{theorem}